Proven-Paradox/shaper-system/Handbook.md

 Afflicted by a life draining curse, necromantic energies, disease, or similar hindrances.
 This reduces all healing you receive by half for its duration.

 ### Fatigue
 Tired in a way that interferes with your defenses.
-All damage multipliers against Fatigued characters are increased by 1.
+All [Damage Multipliers](#damage) against Fatigued characters are increased by 1.

 > This ailment can also be treated as a release valve for fights that are taking too long.
-If the Arbiter and players are getting tired of the fight, then it's likely the characters involved in the fight are starting to feel combat fatigue as well.
-If everyone agrees that it's time to wrap a fight up, all characters in the fight become Fatigued at the same time for the remainder of the fight.
+If the Arbiter and players are getting tired a fight, the combatants feel combat fatigue as well.
+If everyone agrees that it's time to wrap a fight up, all combatants become Fatigued at the same time for the remainder of the fight.
 In this circumstance, treat Fatigue as a [Disadvantage](#disadvantages) instead of a Status Ailment (meaning it is not removed by Abilities like [Cleanse](#cleanse)).
 > I would recommend a minimum of 5 rounds before invoking Fatigue, and if everyone is still having fun in the fight longer than that then the characters can remain energetic enough to continue the fight as long as everyone wants.

 ### Provoke